wongnat/mob/README.md

 its peers will stream it to them.

 Notes:
 * Only mp3 is supported
-    * Early build with lots of bugs
+* Only works over local NAT for now

 ## Usage